-- (1) A minor's licence may be issued for 1 or more of the following purposes- - (a) to authorise the licensee to physically possess any category A, B or H weapon to transport it to or from an approved range for the category of weapon; - (b) to authorise the licensee to physically possess and use any category A, B or H weapon at an approved range for the category of weapon under the supervision of a range officer of the range; - (c) to authorise the licensee to physically possess and use any category A or B weapon in primary production on rural land in the conduct of the licensee's business or employment; - (d) to authorise the same possession and use of a weapon by the licensee as is available to an adult under section 30, 31 or 32. - (2) However, a minor's licence may be issued for a category C weapon only if the applicant would be entitled to a firearms licence endorsed under section 30, 31 or 32 with the weapon if the applicant were an adult. - (3) A minor's licence authorises the licensee to possess and use any weapon of the category or type endorsed on the licence for the purpose stated on the licence.
+- (1) A minor's licence may be issued for 1 or more of the following purposes- - (a) to authorise the licensee to physically possess any category A, B or H weapon- - (i) to transport the weapon to or from an approved range for the category of weapon; or - (ii) to transport the weapon in Queensland as part of transporting it to or from a firearms range in another State; - (b) to authorise the licensee to physically possess and use any category A, B or H weapon at an approved range for the category of weapon under the supervision of a range officer of the range; - (c) to authorise the licensee to physically possess and use any category A or B weapon in primary production on rural land in the conduct of the licensee's business or employment; - (d) to authorise the same possession and use of a weapon by the licensee as is available to an adult under section 30, 31 or 32. - (2) However, a minor's licence may be issued for a category C weapon only if the applicant would be entitled to a firearms licence endorsed under section 30, 31 or 32 with the weapon if the applicant were an adult. - (3) A minor's licence authorises the licensee to possess and use any weapon of the category or type endorsed on the licence for the purpose stated on the licence.